[Rev. 5/2/2022 8:34:12 AM--2021]

 (Added to NRS by 1971, 1688)

-NRS 686A.055 Prohibited use of fact that insurance is covered by Nevada Insurance Guaranty Association or Nevada Life and Health Insurance Guaranty Association.
+NRS 686A.055 Use of existence of Nevada Insurance Guaranty Association or Nevada Life and Health Insurance Guaranty Association to induce purchase of or discourage termination of insurance covered by Association prohibited; exception.
 A person who is an insurer or an agent or employee of an insurer shall not place before the public by any means any advertisement, announcement or statement which uses the existence of the Nevada Insurance Guaranty Association or the Nevada Life and Health Insurance Guaranty Association for the purpose of inducing the purchase of, or discouraging the termination of, any insurance covered by the Association.
 This section does not apply to either of the associations named.

-NRS 686A.060 Replacement of life insurance.
+NRS 686A.060 Replacement of life insurance: Statements required to be given to policyholder.
 In addition to other powers of the Commissioner in respect thereto, the Commissioner may by regulation require persons who replace or offer or propose to replace existing life insurance with other life insurance, to leave with the policyholder written, signed and dated statements which fully and accurately compare the terms, conditions and benefits of the existing policy with the proposed policy.

 (Added to NRS by 1971, 1689)